Hache Goes Cumbia

 Hache Goes Cumbia is an expansion of our study in classical, jazz, and experimental music to include cumbia music, a genre of popular and folk music from Colombia.
 For two months, we worked out of Casco Art Institute, taking a workshop with musicologist Ruben Pastor Perez on the history and rhythms of cumbia, arranging popular cumbias for our ensemble and beginning to combine improvisation and movement with early forays into cumbia.
 You can view a short documentary about the process here.

 This project is open-ended, but we hope to continue studying, connecting with musicians with a deep connection to cumbia and bringing together elements of music, movement and theater.
-For our next step we are proud to be a part of Goethe Investigating, a residency where we will work out of Goethe-Institut Rotterdam for a week in December.

 conditions of togetherness (our work on care)